alitaheri/react-mixout/packages/react-mixout-pure/README.md

 ### pure

-Provides an implenation of shouldComponentUpdate shallowly checking the equality of next and previous props and context for your mixout.
+Provides an implantation of shouldComponentUpdate shallowly checking the equality of next and previous props and context for your mixout.

 This is only a tiny feature so, one example is enough.